samsonweiner/CNAsim/README.md

 * Commands for controlling the simulator mode and all inputs/outputs.
 The mode parameter -m is required and takes the integer values 0,1, or 2.
 All output files will be deposited in the directory located by the path given by -o.
 If the directory does not exist, one will be created.
 The remaining parameters are only circumstainstally required or entirely optional.
 If run in CNP mode using standard features, no inputs are required.

    `-m, --mode` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Simulator mode for generating data.
-0: CNP data, 1: seq data, 2: both.
+0: CNP data, 1: count data, 2: seq data.
 Required.

    `-o, --out-path` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Path to output directory where data will be saved to.
 Will create one if no directory exists.
 Default: CNA_output/